Trodek/CutScene-Manager-Research/README.md

 Change Scene need these attributes:
 - path: the new cutscene to be played.
-- effect: the effect to reproduce between scenes.
+- effect: the effect to reproduce between scenes. (circle, star, fade)

 This is an example of Change Scene:
 ```markdown